 - Non-standard Windows 11 upgrade (Computer older than mid-2016)

-- Buy a new computer and start from scratch
+- Buy a new Windows 11 computer and start from scratch

-- Buy a new computer and transfer the entire contents of your old computer to it (Computer older than mid-2016)
+- Buy a new Windows 11 computer and transfer the entire contents of your old Windows 10 computer to it (Computer older than mid-2016)

 1. Windows 11 Upgrade (Eligible for computers manufactured after mid-2016)